marisacasillas/chatterlab/content/courses/HLI2023/Casillas-HLI-Spring2023-Syllabus.md

 ### Extra credit

 You may earn up to 2 points of extra credit by participating in an ongoing experiment in the Chatter Lab.
-If you are interested in participating, contact lab manager Kennedy Casey (kbcasey@uchicago.edu) to schedule an appointment.
+If you are interested in participating, contact lab manager Kennedy Casey (chatterlab@uchicago.edu) to schedule an appointment.

 ----